For all applications the General Guidelines for Film Submission and Participation apply.

 The Artistic Director of the festival reserves the right to rule on any cases not provided for in these guidelines.

-2. Selection and programming
+2. Selection and Programming

 The head of Panorama is responsible to the Artistic Director of the festival for the selection of films.
-Films offered to the Competition/Encounters may be considered for the Panorama unless specifically stated otherwise.

-3. Version and subtitles
+3. Language Version and Subtitles

 All films invited to the festival are screened in their original version with English subtitles.
 The costs of subtitling are at the responsibility of the producer.